ReeceSmith14/BlackJack-Game/README.md

 ## Features

+### Features Across the Game

+#### Game Interface

+- Dealer's Hand and Player's Hand: Both the dealer's and player's hands are displayed prominently on the game screen.
+Each hand shows the respective cards dealt.

+- Score Tracker: A score tracker is displayed under each hand, updating dynamically as cards are dealt.

+- Hit Button: Allows the player to draw an additional card to their hand.

+- Stand Button: Ends the player's turn, allowing the dealer to play.
+The dealer will keep picking up until they have a score of 17 or higher.

+- Deal Button: Used to start a new game, resetting the hands and scores.

+#### Game Outcomes

+- The game calculates and displays the result once the player's and dealer's turns are complete.
+The result indicates whether the player wins, loses, or ties.

+#### Responsiveness

+- The game interface is fully responsive, adapting seamlessly to different screen resolutions.
+This ensures an optimal user experience whether playing on a desktop, tablet, or mobile device.

+- Media queries and [Bootstrap](https://getbootstrap.com/) have been used to maintain the interface's usability and aesthetic appeal across various devices.

+#### Accessibility

+- Font sizes are set in rem units to respect user preferences for text scaling, ensuring readability for users with visual impairments.

+- High contrast between the text and background improves readability and makes the game accessible to users with visual stress or colour blindness.

+### Features Specific to Gameplay

+#### Core Gameplay

+- Card Dealing: The game simulates the dealing of cards, visually displaying them in the player’s and dealer’s hands.

+- Score Calculation: The score for each hand is calculated and displayed in real-time, allowing players to make informed decisions.

+- Game Logic: Implements standard Blackjack rules, including automatic dealer play, to determine game outcomes accurately.

 ### Future Features

+- Betting System: Add the ability for players to place bets on their hands, adding a strategic element to the game.

+- Splitting: Enable the player to split their hand into two separate hands if they receive two cards of the same value, adding depth to the gameplay.

+- Doubling Down: Allow the player to double their bet in exchange for committing to stand after receiving one additional card, increasing the strategic options available.

 ## Technologies Used

-- [Online-Convert.com](https://image.online-convert.com/convert-to-ico) to convert a .png to a .ico.
-This .ico file was used as a favicon to appear next to the title in the browser tab.
-- [HTML](https://en.wikipedia.org/wiki/HTML) for the website content.
+- [HTML](https://en.wikipedia.org/wiki/HTML) for the game content.
 - [Bootstrap](https://getbootstrap.com/) framework for the initial styling and responsiveness.
-- [CSS](https://en.wikipedia.org/wiki/CSS) to further style and customise the webpage.
+- [CSS](https://en.wikipedia.org/wiki/CSS) to further style and customise the game.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) for core game mechanics, user interactions, real-time updates, and dynamic interface. game.
+- [jQuery](https://jquery.com/) for event handling, DOM selection, and manipulation
-- [Google Fonts](https://fonts.google.com/) to style the website fonts.
+- [Google Fonts](https://fonts.google.com/) to style the game fonts.
-- [Font Awesome](https://fontawesome.com/) for the icons used on the webpage.
 - [Git](https://git-scm.com/) was used as the version control system.
 - [GitHub](https://github.com/) for the git repository hosting.
-- [ImgBB](https://imgbb.com/) to host the wireframe screenshots.
-- [Placeit](https://placeit.net/) used to produce website mockup used in this README.md
+- [Placeit](https://placeit.net/) used to produce game mockup used in this README.md

 ## Testing